 - A. Applicability.
 This Section applies to CCFEAs and to CCFEA Credits issued pursuant to such CCFEAs. - B. Intent.
 It is the intent of the RTC Board, and affected Participating Local Governments, to carry forward the policies and understanding in place when CCFEAs were entered into, prior to the changes to the adoption of the 5th Edition RRIF GAM/CIP.
-Therefore, to the extent possible and practical, outstanding CCFEA Credits may be used or transferred as provided prior to adoption of the 5th Edition RRIF GAM/CIP, as provided in this Section and in accordance with the terms of valid, unexpired CCFEAs. - C. CCFEA Credit Usage. - 1.
-The transferability and usage of CCFEA Credits issued pursuant to a valid, unexpired CCFEA are as follows: - a.
-CCFEA Credits may be used by the Developer of Record to pay for up to 100% of the Regional Road Impact Fees on any traffic generating development of land included in the Development of Record.
+Therefore, to the extent possible and

+C. CCFEA Credit Usage.

+- 1. The transferability and usage of CCFEA Credits issued pursuant to a valid, unexpired CCFEA are as follows: - a.
+CCFEA Credits may be used by the Developer of Record to pay for up to 100% of the Regional Road Impact Fees on any traffic generating development of land included in the Development of Record. - b.
-- b.
 CCFEA Credits may be used by the Developer of Record to pay for up to 100% of the Regional Road Impact Fees on any traffic generating development of the Developer of Record within the same CCFEA Credit Benefit District as the Development of Record. - c.
 CCFEA Credits are transferable to a third party.
 To transfer credits, the current credit holder of CCFEA Credits will notify RTC through the RRIF Automation Program the amount of VMT's to be transferred and the name and contact information of the third party.
 CCFEA Credits will be subtracted from the current CCFEA Credit holder's account and transferred to a new account in the name of the third party. - d.
 CCFEA Credits may be used by a third party to pay for up to 100% of the Regional Road Impact Fees on any traffic generating development of land included in the Development of Record. - e.
 CCFEA Credits may be used by a third party to pay for up to one half of the amount of the RRIF Fees due on any traffic generating development of land within the same CCFEA Credit Benefit District as the Development of Record.
 The remaining portion of RRIF Fees due must be paid in cash. - 2.
 CCFEA Credits may not be used outside of the CCFEA Credit Benefit District in which the Development of Record lies. - D. Expiration of Credit